-Stingrays are cartilaginous fish (having cartilage instead of bones) that live in temperate marine and freshwater habitats throughout the world.
-Due to their cartilaginous body structure, these fish are closely related to sharks.
-Although they do not have sharp teeth like sharks, stingrays have venomous barbs on their tails.
-Although stingray attacks are rare, humans may avoid an altercation by shuffling their feet on the ocean floor, which alerts stingrays of a human's presence.
+Stingrays are cartilaginous fish (having cartilage instead of bones) that live in temperate and tropical marine and freshwater habitats throughout the world.
+They share this cartilaginous body structure with their close relatives the sharks.
+Although they lack the sharp teeth of sharks, stingrays have venomous barbs on their tails.
+Unprovoked attacks on humans by "stingarees" (another name for stingray) are extremely rare, and waders and swimmers can minimize the chance of an injury by shuffling their feet on the seafloor to alert rays of their presence.

 Eagle rays belong to the Myliobatidae family of stingray fish.
-These stingrays swim in open water as opposed to others, which swim over the ocean floor.
-Eagle rays are also known for jumping out of the water.
-These rays usually live in warm, tropical waters such as the Indian Ocean coastline and Caribbean Sea.
-Spotted eagle rays are one of the most widely distributed eagle rays.
-Other Myliobatidae stingrays are the banded, ornated, mottled and bat eagle rays.
+In contrast to the bottom-dwelling habits of many stingray species, eagle rays actively swim the open ocean (the pelagic zone) and are well known for leaping out of the water.
+These rays usually live in warm, tropical waters such as the Indian Ocean and Caribbean Sea, though the common eagle ray cruises temperate seas of the North Atlantic.
+It and the spotted eagle ray rank among the most widely distributed of the family.
+Other types of stingrays in Myliobatidae include the banded, ornate, mottled and bat eagle rays.

 The sixgill stingray is the only species in the Hexatrygonidae family of stingrays.
-As its name suggests, the sixgill stingray has six pairs of gill openings.
-Other physical characteristics are a triangular snout and gill arches.
+As its name suggests, the sixgill stingray boasts six pairs of gill openings.
+Other distinguishing physical characteristics include its triangular snout and gill arches.

-Round rays are in the Urotrygonidae stingray family.
+Round rays constitute the Urotrygonidae stingray family.
 These stingrays have a round pectoral disk, a slender tail and no dorsal fins.
-Most round rays live in the warm waters of the Caribbean Sea and the coastlines of North and South America.
-The round stingray is one of the most abundant stingrays within its range.
-The Urotrygonidae stingray family includes the Chilean round, Haller's round and yellow stingray.
+Most round rays live in the warm waters of the Caribbean Sea and along the coastlines of North and South America.
+The round stingray ranks among the most abundant types of stingrays within its range.
+Urotrygonidae stingray species also include the Chilean round, Haller's round and yellow stingray.

 The only member of the Plesiobatidae family of stingrays is the deepwater stingray.
 Also known as the giant stingaree, this stingray lives at depths of over 2,200 feet below the water's surface.
-The deepwater stingray's pectoral disc has an oval shape and the latter half of the tail features a leaf-shaped caudal fin, or a tail fin.
+The deepwater stingray's pectoral disc has an oval shape and its tail ends in a leaf-shaped caudal fin.

-The Gymnuridae family of stingrays features all butterfly ray species.
-Butterfly rays have flattened bodies and shorter tails than other stingray families.
-Some butterfly ray species, such as the spiny butterfly, has a width of 13 feet.
+The Gymnuridae family of stingrays includes all butterfly ray species.
+Butterfly rays have flattened bodies and shorter tails than other types of stingrays.
+Some species grow quite large: The spiny butterfly ray, for example, may possibly reach 13 feet across.
 Smooth, Australian, California, backwater and zonetail butterfly rays are other Gymnuridae species.

-Whiptail stingrays get their names from their whip-shaped tails; these rays have venomous barbs on the tips of their tails.
-Whiptail rays belong in the stingray family Dasyatidae.
-These stingrays also live in freshwater habitats, but most whiptails dwell in saltwater environments.
-Some whiptail stingray species are the roughtail stingray, blue stingray, sharpnose stingray, pelagic ray, porcupine ray and painted maskray.
+Whiptail stingrays get their names from their whip-shaped tails, which include venemous barbs at their tips.
+Whiptail rays belong to the stingray family Dasyatidae.
+While most whiptails dwell in saltwater environments, some species inhabit rivers, including the giant freshwater stingray of Southeast Asia, one of the heftiest freshwater fish in the world.
+Other whiptail stingray species include the roughtail stingray, blue stingray, sharpnose stingray, pelagic ray, porcupine ray and painted maskray.